Boamorte8/vue-vuex/README.md

 - Getters are used to get the state and you can get it with changes or formatted, and you can use getters inside getters
 - Actions are used to execute async mutations (is like an effect on ngrx) and you can dispatch actions inside actions
 - Mapper helpers are used to map the actions and getters and you can use them more easily
-- State modules are used to organize the state and you can use them in other modules
+- State modules are used to organize the state and you can order the state
+- The state modules are like local state, you only can access to global state through the properties of rootState and rootGetters
+- Namespaced modules are used to avoid problems with repeated namespaces